Handling Async File Uploads for Shapefile Processing in FastAPI

 try:

-with open(staging_path, "wb") as buffer:
+with open(staging_path, "wb") as buf:

-shutil.copyfileobj(file.file, buffer)
+shutil.copyfileobj(file.file, buf)

 )